Gordon Toll: Career

 In the late 1990s, Toll was involved in the reconstruction of Savage River magnetite and pellet operations in Tasmania.
 Since that time Toll has acted as director and or chairman for various mining and mineral exploration companies.
-He was founding chairman of Fortescue Metals Group (2005-2007) and chairman of Braemar Infrastructure, which seeks to develop iron ore projects in South Australia's north-east.
+He was founding chairman of Fortescue (2005–2007) and chairman of Braemar Infrastructure, which seeks to develop iron ore projects in South Australia's north-east.

 In 2011, Toll was an Independent non-executive director at vertically integrated steelmaker Evraz, where he was also Chairman of the Health, Safety and Environmental Committee.
 At the time he was also Executive Chairman of Satimola Limited, a potash development company operating in Kazakhstan.

 In 2012, Toll was described as the founder and former chairman of Ferrous Resources, a Brazilian iron ore mining company and the deputy chairman of Ivanhoe Mines.

 In 2014 he was a major shareholder in Royal Resources, owning 22.51% of the company.
 From 2014 to 2018, he was chairman of Magnetite Mines, when it was seeking to develop the Razorback prospect between Burra and Broken Hill.
 At the time he was soliciting Chinese engineering companies and rich individuals to invest, while approaching steel mills and commodities traders that might also buy some of the mine's product.

 By 2017 Gordon Toll claimed to have raised over $5 billion in investment for projects he had associated with.
 Toll has also previously worked as an executive with Atlantic Richfield and Texas Gulf.
 Toll intends to partner with Chinese investors to enable new iron ore mines in South Australia and develop innovative solutions for the export of bulk minerals.
-Toll's privately-owned companies include Braemar Infrastructure and Lodestone Equities.
+Toll's privately owned companies include Braemar Infrastructure and Lodestone Equities.
 Lodestone Equities is a vehicle by which Toll buys into iron ore mining projects.